 Kyle Peterson joined ESPN in 2003 and provides expert analysis on regular-season and post-season college baseball game telecasts, including the College World Series.
-He is also the lead studio analyst on ESPN’s College Baseball Selection Show and Bases Loaded coverage during the NCAA Baseball Regionals.
+He is also the lead studio analyst on ESPN’s College Baseball Selection Show and during the Bases Loaded coverage of the NCAA Baseball Regionals.
 Peterson is the lead voice on the weekly ESPNU Thursday Night SEC Baseball Game of the Week series.
-In addition, Peterson has been a regular voice providing reports and analysis on ESPN and ABC Little League World Series coverage since 2003.

 Prior to working for ESPN, Peterson played professional baseball for the Milwaukee Brewers organization.
 Peterson, a right-handed pitcher, was the Brewers’ first round draft pick (13th overall selection) in the 1997 amateur draft.
-Highlights of his six-year professional baseball career include 146 strikeouts during the 1998 season and his 1999 selection to the Triple-A All-Star Game, representing the then-Louisville RiverBats.
-Peterson also pitched in the inaugural 1999 MLB Futures Game.
+Highlights of his six-year professional baseball career include 146 strikeouts during the 1998 season and his 1999 selection to the Triple-A All-Star Game, representing the then-Louisville .
+Peterson also pitched in the inaugural 1999 Major League Baseball Future’s Game.

 Peterson graduated with a bachelor of arts in communications from Stanford University in 2002.
 He also serves as President/CEO of Colliers International/Nebraska.